 Capitalization - Nested Labels in GMail is much more strict than Groupwise in this regard, you may need to rename labels with the correct capitalization to get the nesting to function correctly.

 Complex Folder Structure - Nested labels is a "lab" feature in GMail and as such is still in development.
 It seems that if you have a highly complex folder structure (3 to 4 deep and many, many folders) that the nested labels feature will cause issues.
-Please work with your Google buddies in IT to simplify your structure and re-examine your approach to organizing your inbox.
+Please work with the help desk to simplify your structure and re-examine your approach to organizing your inbox.

 Here's a related link: http://mail.google.com/support/bin/answer.py?hl=en&answer=118708